dynamsoft-docs/barcode-reader-docs-server/programming/python/api-reference/class/TextResultCallBack.md

 ## Abstract Method

 ### text_results_callback_func
-Sets callback function to process text results during frame decoding.
+Sets callback function to process text results which is triggered when the library finishes decoding a frame.
 You need to implement it in the subclass.

 **Parameters**
 `[in] frame_id <int>` : The ID of the frame.